Dialectical Behavioural Therapy (CBT)

 DBT can be conducted either in individual therapy with a psychologist trained in DBT, or in a group therapy setting.
 DBT consists of several key components that work together to create a comprehensive treatment approach:

-Individual therapy sessions focus on enhancing motivation and applying DBT skills to specific challenges and events in the patient's life.
+1. Individual Therapy - Individual therapy sessions focus on enhancing motivation and applying DBT skills to specific challenges and events in the patient's life.

-Group sessions teach skills in four main areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
+2. Group Skills Training - Group sessions teach skills in four main areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 These skills are essential for managing emotions, relationships, and coping with distress.

 Essential Skills